apache/trafficserver/doc/developer-guide/plugins/example-plugins/blocklist/setting-a-global-hook.en.rst

 Above, ``TS_HTTP_OS_DNS_HOOK`` is the ID for the origin server DNS lookup hook and ``contp`` is the parent continuation created earlier.

-This means that the Blacklist plugin is called at every origin server DNS lookup.
-When it is called, the handler functio ``blacklist_plugin`` receives ``TS_EVENT_HTTP_OS_DNS`` and calls ``handle_dns`` to see if the request is forbidden.
+This means that the Blocklist plugin is called at every origin server DNS lookup.
+When it is called, the handler functio ``blocklist_plugin`` receives ``TS_EVENT_HTTP_OS_DNS`` and calls ``handle_dns`` to see if the request is forbidden.